pixiebrix/webext-messenger/source/test/readme.md

 npx web-ext run --target=chromium
 ```

-Several tabs will automatically open, this is the various contexts running tests; let it run.
+Several tabs will automatically open, this is the background contexts running tests; let it run.

+A start page will also run, follow the instructions there.

-**The tests are to be visually evaluated, they [don't fail CI](https://github.com/pixiebrix/webext-messenger/issues/28).** You can open the console to see the results of each test.
-Some contexts are run automatically:
+**The tests are to be visually evaluated, they [don't fail CI](https://github.com/pixiebrix/webext-messenger/issues/28).**

-- background to content scripts
-- content script to background
-- content script to content script (via runtime)

-Others are run only when you open the specific context, like the options page.

 ## File organization